-- End stations could certainly make good use of some or all of the QoS mechanisms defined in IEEE Std 802.1Q and its amendments.
+- End stations need to use the QoS mechanisms defined in IEEE Std 802.1Q and its amendments.

 - Scheduled transmission

 - Preemption

 - Priority Flow Control

 - Credit Based Shaper

+- This is clearly intended by the existing text in IEEE Std 802.1Q, and is why that standard is so careful about using "Bridge Port" vs. "Port".

 - But, the YANG modules in P802.1Qcw D1.2 are tied to the bridge port, and bridge component, and an end station has no bridge port and no bridge component.